A note on the irrationality of $\zeta_2(5)$: Preliminaries

 It is not difficult to check that this definition does not depend on the choice of~$M$.
 For more details, we refer the reader to \cite[Chap.~11]{Coh2007}.
 Finally, we define $p$-adic zeta values as follows.

 \begin{definition} For any integer $s \ge 2$, the \emph{$p$-adic zeta value} $\zeta_p(s)$ is given by

 \end{definition}

 Notice that the definitions of $\zeta_p(s)$ by Coleman \cite{Col1984} or Furusho \cite{Fur2004} differ from ours by the Euler factor $(1-p^{-s})^{-1}$ at~$p$.
 However, for each fixed integer $s\ge2$, this factor is a non-zero rational number, so it does not matter which definition is used for proving irrationality.
-Let us also note that Beukers in \cite{Beu2008} refers to $L_p(s,\chi_0)$ as to $\zeta_p(s)$.
+Let us also note that Beukers in \cite{Beu2008} refers to $L_p(s,\chi_0)$ corresponding to the principal character $\chi=\chi_0$ as to $\zeta_p(s)$.
 The name of `$p$-adic zeta' is justified by the following characterisation (see \cite[Lemma 2.4]{Cal2005}):

 In other words, the $p$-adic zeta value $\zeta_p(s)$ is a $p$-adic limit of special values of the Riemann zeta function at negative integers; in particular, we have $\zeta_p(s)=0$ for any even positive integer $s$.